QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 (`HistGradientBoostingClassifier`) reaches F1 = 0.793 and
 ROC-AUC = 0.962 on the official `KDDTest+` split for the binary normal vs. attack task.
-A Random Forest trained to classify the four DARPA attack families gets a macro-F1 of about 0.66, with most of its mistakes on the rare R2L and U2R classes.
-The database layer is not just decoration: it gives us a clean, queryable contract between the messy raw text files and the modelling code, and the SQL queries surface exactly the kind of distributional gaps that limit IDS accuracy in practice.
+A Random Forest trained to classify the Four DARPA attack families get a macro-F1 of about 0.66, with most of its mistakes on the rare R2L and U2R classes.
+The database layer is not just decoration: it gives us a clean, queryable contract between the messy raw text files and the modeling code, and the SQL queries surface exactly the kind of distributional gaps that limit IDS accuracy in practice.